MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/web-content-filtering.md

 Web content filtering is part of [Web protection](web-protection-overview.md) in Microsoft Defender ATP.
 It enables your organization to track and regulate access to websites based on their content categories.
 Many of these websites, while not malicious, might be problematic due to compliance regulations, bandwidth usage, or other concerns.

-You can configure policies across your machine groups to block certain categories, effectively preventing users within specified machine groups from accessing URLs within that category.
+You can configure policies across your device groups to block certain categories, effectively preventing users within specified device groups from accessing URLs within that category.
 If a category is not blocked, all your users will be able to access the URLs without disruption.
 However, web content filtering will continue to gather access statistics that you can use to understand web usage and inform future policy decisions.
 If an element on the page you’re viewing is making calls to a resource which is blocked, you will see a block notification.

 Web content filtering is available on most major web browsers, with blocks performed by SmartScreen (Edge) and Network Protection (Internet Explorer, Chrome, Firefox, and all other browsers).
 See the prerequisites section for more information about browser support.

 To summarize the benefits:

 - Users are prevented from accessing websites in blocked categories, whether they are browsing on-premises or away
-- You can conveniently deploy varied policies to various sets of users using the machine groups defined in the [Microsoft Defender ATP role-based access control settings](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/rbac)
+- You can conveniently deploy varied policies to various sets of users using the device groups defined in the [Microsoft Defender ATP role-based access control settings](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/rbac)
 - You can access web reports in the same central location, with visibility over actual blocks and web usage

 ## User experience